-Why the -1% return?
+Why the 0% return?
 Inflation is a key factor in retirement planning, and your investment return needs to beat inflation in order to earn a “real” return.
-Inflation has averaged about 3% historically, so the average stock fund investor has earned a real return of about -1% according to Dalbar.
+The average asset allocation investor has earned a little less than inflation over the past twenty years according to Dalbar.

 Many Americans today use their 401(k) plan for their retirement savings and most plans don’t calculate your personal return.
 You’ll need some basic math skills to figure it out, or contact a professional for help.
 The formula below will give you a rough idea:

 (Year end balance – ½ Annual Savings) divided by (Beginning year balance + ½ Annual Savings) minus 1 = Annual Investment Return

 The simple solution to making the calculations and improving your investment returns is to hire a professional advisor that can manage your accounts and give you the returns and benchmarks each year.
 Few advisors are able to manage your 401(k) plan while the funds are held at your employer’s plan, but some Registered Investment Advisory firms can.
 They may have significant minimums, so you may want to accumulate $100,000 or more and then seek one out.

 The other key is to save.
 Save early, save often, save diligently.

 If we assume your investment return is better than the Dalbar averages, then maybe you’ve earned an average return roughly equal to the inflation rate.
 Let’s look at a simple example assuming that your net average investment return is the same as inflation.
 Once you retire, your portfolio doesn’t produce any real income as the earnings would be offset by a higher cost of living.